An Overview of the RAIL Performance Model

 It’s often said that the internet is shortening people’s attention spans, but humans have always been pretty impatient by nature.
 We’re wired to crave instant gratification, so the brain can register delays as small as one-tenth of a second.
 Nonetheless, today’s web users are used to waiting for about a second for a response whenever they click on a link.
 If a task takes longer than that, users become more likely to give up and turn away.
 For instance, BBC News famously noticed that their website was losing 10 percent of visitors for every extra second their homepage took to load.

 That said, each users’ patience is dependant on their expectations.
 Back in the 1990s, people waited for over a minute just to connect with the internet.
 Today, some desktop users with fast connections won’t wait one second for an image to load.
-Mobile users who are accustomed to 3G connections are more forgiving than desktop users; they tend to wait around for three seconds before abandoning a task according to Google's DoubleClick.
+Mobile users who are accustomed to 3G connections are more forgiving than desktop users; they tend to wait around for three seconds before abandoning a task according to Think with Google.

 You can never satisfy everyone, but using the RAIL model will improve your chances of retaining new visitors.
 Google and other search engines consider website speed in their rankings, so faster pages are also likely to get more unique views.